 Sam Gleason is a singer/songwriter and producer who creates music spanning a wide variety of genres, including rock, pop, folk, psychedelic, and new wave.
 Getting his start almost a decade ago performing at various venues throughout the state of New York, he’s become known for both his powerful and unique voice as well as his strange, story-telling style of songwriting.
 Having played shows with artists such as Jimmy Webb and Charles NeVille, he continues to constantly play out throughout New York and has not stopped writing, recording, and putting out as much music as possible.
-Sam currently resides in the city of Albany, where he is working towards earning a degree in music industry at The College of Saint Rose.
+Sam currently resides in the city of Albany, where he has just earned his Bachelor’s Degree of Science in Music Industry.
 While he still considers himself a developing artist, he has built up quite a repertoire of music and experience over the course of his life, which you can view here at his official website.

 The Cluster EP is now available for streaming and download!
 The latest addition to Sam Gleason’s repertoire is a five-song compilation of indie pop, folk rock, and alternative music that incorporates walls of harmonies, intricate pop production, and the new wave-esque use of both guitars and synths.
 The songs contain […]

 I love the summer, because summer’s when I get to release all the music I’ve been working on over the year to you guys!
 I tried to get an entire solo album done, as I like to release at least one of those a year, but I found myself becoming […]

 ¡HA¡ is the new band I’ve formed with some fellow musicians here in Albany.
 When Rob O’Connor (Olsen Court, The Weird Apples) came up to Albany to do an internship, I was able to introduce him to two of my close college friends, Matt DeLaus (DeadLight Poets) and Alan Sweet. […]